vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Handle more challenging problems of the types above -->

 Unit 3 test is scheduled for <b>Monday, November 1</b> in-class.
-Unit 2 AP material is scheduled for <b>Wednesday, October 27</b> in-class.
+Unit 3 AP material is scheduled for <b>Wednesday, November 3</b> in-class.
 You should be proficient in all material contained in Unit 2.
 More precisely, you should be able to:
   * Apply chain rule
   * Compute dy/dx implicitly, and find the slope of the tangent to an implicit curve at a point.